-- (1) Includes the effect of a non-recurring charge of approximately \$12.5 million (of which approximately \$11.3 million was non-cash, stock-based compensation) relating to our January 2001 acquisition of our former external advisor. - (2) We commenced operations on April 10, 1998.
+(1) Includes the effect of a non-recurring charge of approximately \$12.5 million (of which approximately \$11.3 million was non-cash, stock-based compensation) relating to our January 2001 acquisition of our former external advisor.

 The ratios of earnings to fixed charges were computed by dividing earnings as adjusted by the sum of fixed charges.
 For this purpose, earnings consist of net income from continuing operations, fixed charges and distributed income of corporate, partnership or limited liability company entities in which we own interests.
 Fixed charges consist of interest expense.
-To date, we have not issued any preferred stock.
+As of March 31, 2004, we had not issued any preferred stock.